-The Ace can be customised with straps for the Alta and Alta HR.
 While it's in Fitbit's terms and conditions that children aged under 13 should use only the Ace, there are plenty of kids out there wearing other models - parents just need to set-up the child's account using an older birth year.

-We also prefer the watch-buckle strap found on the Alta HR, Charge 2, Versa and Ionic.
-It feels more secure, and again is worth the paying extra for.
-If you want a wide range of straps and other accessories the Flex 2 has the most options, including a bangle and pendant, but the Alta, Alta HR and Versa also boast a large array of accessories, and you get plenty of options with the Charge 2 and Ionic.
+We also prefer the watch-buckle strap found on the Ace 2, Inspire HR, Charge 4, Versa Lite, Versa 2 and Ionic.
+It feels more secure, and again is worth the paying extra for, compared to the pop-clasp found on the Inspire.
+If you want a wide range of straps and other accessories the Versa has the most options.

 Remember to factor in the cost of the straps and accessories to the price of the wristband trackers if you fancy something different to the included Classic bands.
 Having a choice of straps is appreciated, but it does make the pricing harder to compare.